memento-mori-universitas/learning-aws/resources/Professional Exam Guide.md

 - Assessing solutions and applying rightsizing based on requirements
 - Identifying and examining performance bottlenecks

 ### Determine a strategy to improve reliability.
-Which requires skills in:
+Which requires knowledge in:

 - AWS Global Infrastructure
 - Data replication methods